tfbninja/pyth/docs/simple-programs.rst

 3.1.
 Factorial
 ==============

 An easy problem that will get you into thinking the correct way is computing factorials and all the different ways to do it.
-We will trying simple loops, the recursive approach, and the ``reduce`` function.
+We will be trying simple loops, the recursive approach, and the ``reduce`` function.
 Let's try it the obvious, straightforward way first.
 But how do we get input in Pyth?

 3.1.1.
 Input in Pyth
 --------------------